alexdevero/alex-devero-blog/blog-archives/archive-18/17-12-18--getting-started-with-php-the-easy-way-pt1.md

-# Getting started with PHP - The Easy Way Pt1
+# Getting started with PHP the Easy Way Pt1 - Variables & Data types

 PHP is one of the most popular programming languages in the world.
 It is a programming language with a long history and it is also very powerful programming language.
 PHP can help you get done a lot things.
 Use this short mini series to learn all you need to know about PHP to get started.
 As you will see, learning PHP is easier than you may think.